One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Don’t Skip This City

-I (Gemma) moved to Scotland’s Dear Green Place at the age of 17 to attend the University of Glasgow and didn’t leave until my late 20s when I moved to the dark side: Edinburgh.
+I (Gemma) moved to Scotland’s Dear Green Place at 17 to attend the University of Glasgow and didn’t leave until my late 20s when I moved to the dark side: Edinburgh.
 I now reside in Fife.

 Personally, I don’t think one day in Glasgow is enough to really understand why it is special, but I understand itinerary time constraints; I’ve been there.

-This itinerary will recommend a variety of options for your day trip to Glasgow so you can pick and choose what suits your travel needs.
+This itinerary recommends various options for your day trip to Glasgow, so you can pick and choose what suits your travel needs.

 Covering Glasgow’s top attractions, the appeal of the five main neighbourhoods, food recommendations, which Glasgow pubs to party at, and where to get the perfect shots.